 Since 2008, the HPV vaccine has been offered to all 12-13 year old girls in school years 9 and 10.
-From September 2019 the vaccine will also be offered to boys in the same way.
+From September 2019 the vaccine has also been offered to boys in the same way.
 This is because the evidence is clear that the HPV vaccine helps protect both boys and girls from HPV-related cancers.